sspantz/try-gatsby/README.md

 # try-gatsby

-try gatsby by going through official tutorial and some examples.
+try gatsby by going through official tutorials and some examples.